ImrenR/ImrenR/README.md

+### Hi there It s Imren !
-### Hi there, I'm Imren — a full stack developer based in Portugal, skilled in JavaScript and TypeScript.
+- I'm a full stack developer based in Portugal, skilled in JavaScript and TypeScript.
-### I work with technologies like React.js, Next.js, Node.js, Express.js, Redux, Tailwind CSS, PostgreSQL, MongoDB, and tools such as GitHub, Firebase, Postman, and Cypress.
+- I work with technologies like React.js, Next.js, Node.js, Express.js, Redux, Tailwind CSS, PostgreSQL, MongoDB, and tools such as GitHub, Firebase, Postman, and Cypress.

 ---